joshbegley/nyt-latest/README.md

 **He Calls It a ‘Colonial Noose.’
-New Zealand’s Parliament Calls It a Necktie.**\
+New Zealand’s Parliament Calls It Mandatory.**\
-`Rawiri Waititi was kicked out of the chamber for refusing to wear a tie.
+`Rawiri Waititi was kicked out of the chamber for refusing to wear a necktie.
 He cast his action as a marker of Indigenous resistance.`\
 https://nytimes.com/2021/02/10/world/asia/new-zealand-maori-politician-necktie.html?searchResultPosition=1

 **Word + Quiz: resplendent**\